Summer closure: Forest Lighthouse will be closed from 4 July to 3 August.

 2. A poetic and visually stunning performance

-Let yourself be swept away by the rhythm, grace and stenght of the traditional Odissi and Bharata Natyam dances, renowned for their aesthetic rigor and poetic beauty.
+Let yourself be swept away by the rhythm, grace and stenght of the traditional Bharata Natyam & Odissi dances, renowned for their aesthetic rigor and poetic beauty.

 3. A generous and subtle artistic presentation